postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 <img alt="Confirmation for removing a team member" src="https://assets.postman.com/postman-docs/remove-user-from-team-confirmation.jpg" width="400px"/>

 When you remove a user from your team, you will still retain access to any data they have shared with the team.
-However, any data in the user’s personal workspaces is owned by that user and their ownership for that data won't be transferred when they're removed from your team.
+You'll also be able to reassign their personal workspaces and the data within them to a remaining team member so that you don't lose access to any unshared work.

 > Note that when you remove a member from your team, this doesn't automatically reduce the number of paid slots for your team unless the member was added by [Auto-Flex](/docs/administration/billing/#utilizing-auto-flex) during the current Auto-Flex cycle.
 If you want to reduce the number of paid slots on your team, a member of your team with the [Billing role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can [edit your plan](/docs/administration/billing/#changing-your-plan).